ThomasMBury/ewstools/paper.md

 results [@bury2021deep]

-# Statement of need

-`ewstools` is a Python package for computing, analysing, and visualising early warning signals in time series data.
+``EWStools`` is a Python package for computing, analysing, and visualising early warning signals in time series data.

 # Acknowledgements

-TB acknowledge contributions from Chris Bauch on code for training deep learning classifiers.
-This project is currently supported by the Fonds de recherche du Québec (FRQ), and has received funding in the past from the
+TMB acknowledges contributions from Chris T. Bauch (University of Waterloo) on code for training deep learning classifiers.
+This project is currently supported by the Fonds de recherche du Québec (FRQ) and has received funding in the past from the
 Natural Sciences and Engineering Research Council of Canada (NSERC).